apache/doris-website/docs/admin-manual/data-admin/backup-restore/backup.md

     "s3.secret_key" = "sk"
 );
 ```
-- Replace bucket_name with the name of your OSS bucket.
+- Replace `bucket_name` with your OSS bucket name.
-- Provide your OSS endpoint, region access key and secret key.
+- Provide your OSS endpoint, region, access key, and secret key.

-### Creating a Repository on MinIO
+### Option 5: Create Repository on MinIO

-To create a repository on MinIO storage, use the following SQL command:
+To create a Repository on MinIO storage, use the following SQL command:

 ```sql
 CREATE REPOSITORY `minio_repo`